 The above shows that the technology and festival market potential of V2 is very high, however, at this time it is still impossible to give a underpinned estimate of the market size of V2. …. ???
 ADD

-2.2 Business model
+2.2 Business model baseline

 Value Chain.
 The V2 will rely on several, to-be-selected, technology providers to further shape and advance the V2 framework.
 As a consortium, we already have developed a network of several interested technology providers/suppliers, such as the Germany-based company CONDOR that offers drone surveillance systems.
 In addition, we are in close contact with the EU ENLETS consortium that is the leading network on technology within the European Union, boasting 27-member states joined in ENLETS, aiming at making a radical difference in the approach of technology used by Law Enforcement Agencies in Europe at large.